Great Wolf Resorts: Properties

+The corporate headquarters, the "Great Wolf Den," is at 350 North Orleans, in River North, in the Near North Side, Chicago.
+The facility, the "Great Wolf Den," began operations in 2017.
+Previously, the headquarters were in Madison, Wisconsin.
+According to the company, the headquarters move occurred so the company could be closer to various sites of business operation.
+Rahm Emanuel, Mayor of Chicago, attended the ribbon cutting of the facility.

 Other brands

 Great Wolf Lodge also owns MagiQuest.

 In other media

 Great Wolf's previous CEO Kim Schaefer was featured in the U.S. version of TV's Undercover Boss, which included visits to several lodges where she worked alongside a lifeguard supervisor, front desk clerk, and restaurant waitstaff as well as participated in the children's program.

-Great Wolf Entertainment and 6 Point Harness produced a flash animated film, called The Great Wolf Pack: A Call to Adventure, which premiered at Great Wolf Resorts on Labor Day, September 5, 2022.
-The film follows the adventure of five newly-redesigned versions of mascot characters Wiley Wolf, Violet Wolf, Oliver Raccoon, Brinley Bear and Sammy Squirrel.
+Great Wolf Entertainment and 6 Point Harness produced an animated film, called The Great Wolf Pack: A Call to Adventure, which premiered at Great Wolf Resorts on Labor Day, September 5, 2022.
+The film, directed by former Disney animator Chris Bailey (Runaway Brain), follows the adventure of five newly redesigned versions of mascot characters Wiley Wolf, Violet Wolf, Oliver Raccoon, Brinley Bear and Sammy Squirrel.